Saab Sonett: Sonett II

-Like the Sonett I prototype, the Sonett II fiberglass body was bolted to a box-type chassis with an added roll-bar to support the hard top.
+Like the Sonett I prototype, the Sonett II's fiberglass body was bolted to a box-type chassis with an added roll-bar to support the hard top.
 The entire front hood section hinged forward to allow easy access to the engine, transmission, and front suspension.
 Equipped with a three-cylinder, two-stroke engine generating 60 PS, the Sonett II achieved 0 to 100 km/h (0–62 mph) time of 12.5 seconds, with a top speed of 150 km/h.
 All Sonett IIs were left hand drive (LHD).

 Designed as a race car, the Sonett II competed successfully against other small European sports cars, including the Austin-Healey Sprite and Triumph Spitfire, in Sports Car Club of America (SCCA) races of the period.
-Due to low production volume, Sonett IIs were disqualified from certain competitions.
+Due to low production volume, it was disqualified from certain competitions.
 By 1967, the two-stroke engine failed to meet US emission control standards.
 In 2011 a two-stroke Sonett II achieved 109 mph at the Bonneville Salt Flats.
-Of the 28 Sonett IIs manufactured in 1966 all were equipped with 841cc three cylinder two-stroke engines.
+Of the 28 Sonett IIs manufactured in 1966 all were equipped with 841 cc three cylinder two-stroke engines.
 SAAB produced serial numbers 29 through 258 with the two-stroke engine, serial number 259 was the first Sonett to have the V4 engine.

 All Sonett II transmissions had a freewheel that could be engaged and disengaged while in motion via a pull handle down near the throttle pedal.
 The freewheel was required in the normal (non-oil pump engines) SAAB two stroke engines but not in the racing engines that had an oil injection system fed from a supply tank, nor in the Sonett V4 since it had a four-stroke engine with the common recirculating pressure lubrication.

 The Škoda-engined ÚVMV 1100 GT was based on the Sonett II.